OWASP/owasp-mastg/Document/0x06h-Testing-Platform-Interaction.md

 0x1000df772 35 34 openURL:options:completionHandler:
 ```

-As expected, `openURL:options:completionHandler:` is among the ones found.
+As expected, `openURL:options:completionHandler:` is among the ones found (remember that it might be also present because the app opens custom URL schemes).
+Next, to ensure that no sensitive information is being leaked you'll have to perform dynamic analysis and inspect the data being transmitted.
+Please refer to "Identifying and Hooking the URL Handler Method" in the "Dynamic Analysis" of "Testing Custom URL Schemes" section for some examples on hooking and tracing this method.

 ##### Dynamic Analysis